CenturyLink Availability Map

 CenturyLink Availability Map.
 Click for interactive map

 CenturyLink is a major Digital Subscriber Line (DSL) and fiber internet provider that mostly leverages “fiber to the loop” landline networks to deliver digital data, allowing for high-speed yet affordable internet.
-CenturyLink offers fiber internet in select cities across 20 states, including Colorado, Utah, and Washington.
+CenturyLink offers fiber internet to 12.2 million people in select cities across 17 states, including Colorado, Oregon, and Washington.

 CenturyLink’s core strength is its rural availability, made possible by leveraging existing telephone infrastructure.
 This feature is what makes DSL one of the most widely available broadband technologies — nearly any house wired for phone service can get DSL service.
-CenturyLink is known for consistent pricing compared to the cable alternatives chosen by many suburban residents and is a strong alternative to satellite for rural customers providing comparably stable service with higher data caps.
+Known for consistent pricing compared to the cable alternatives chosen by many suburban residents, CenturyLink is a strong alternative to satellite for rural customers providing comparably stable service with higher data caps.

 CenturyLink Internet Services